Email Security

 While improving your organization's network security is critical to operations, ensuring your company meets its compliance conditions is equally important.
 Put simply, if your organization fails to prove it is taking a proactive approach to compliance in line with the latest regulations, it is likely to fall foul of regulating bodies, leading to fines and/or suspension of operations.

 Achieving and demonstrating compliance using on-site SOC teams can be both costly and time-consuming.
-However, SOC as a service excels in this task, providing ongoing and methodical reporting for frameworks like HIPAA, GDPR, CCPA, PCI-DSS, and NIST as well as aligning itself with ISO 27001 or SOC II Type 2 regulations.
+However, SOC-as-a-Service excels in this task, providing ongoing and methodical reporting for frameworks like HIPAA, GDPR, CCPA, PCI-DSS, and NIST as well as aligning itself with ISO 27001 or SOC II Type 2 regulations.

 In addition, compliance enhances a company's reputation, with the flipside being that non-compliance can seriously damage your reputation in the eyes of customers and clients.
-This is because it is also their data that is at risk, and as high-profile breaches over the past decade have proved, even the biggest organizations live and die by their ability to meet the highest standards defined by regulating bodies.
+This is because it is also their data that is at risk, and as high-profile breaches over the past decade have proven, even the biggest organizations live and die by their ability to meet the highest standards defined by regulating bodies.

 Finally, outsourcing compliance tasks to third-party SOC services can benefit productivity while allowing IT teams to focus on operations-based tasks that may potentially minimize the risk of in-house breaches.